Right Tack

 Right Tack (1966–1985) was an Irish-bred, British-trained Thoroughbred racehorse and sire.
-In a career that lasted from June 1968 to October 1969 he ran twelve times, winning eight races and finishing second three times.
-As a two-year-old he won his last five races included the Middle Park Stakes and was rated the second-best British colt of his generation.
-In the following year he became the first horse to win both the 2000 Guineas at Newmarket and the Irish 2000 Guineas at the Curragh.
-After being retired from racing he stood as a breeding stallion in Ireland and Australia.
+In a career that lasted from June 1968 to October 1969, he ran twelve times, winning eight races and finishing second three times.
+As a two-year-old, he won his last five races, including the Middle Park Stakes, and was rated the second-best British colt of his generation.
+In the following year, Right Tack became the first horse to win both the 2000 Guineas at Newmarket and the Irish 2000 Guineas at the Curragh.
+After being retired from racing, he stood as a breeding stallion in Ireland and Australia.

 Background

 Right Tack was a bay horse bred in County Meath, Ireland by Paul Larkin.
-As a weanling he was sent to the Dublin November sales where he was bought for 700 guineas by Philip O'Dwyer.
-A year later O'Dwyer was able to make a profit on the deal when he sold Right Tack for 3,200 guineas at the Doncaster yearling sale.
+As a weanling, he was sent to the Dublin November sales where he was bought for 700 guineas by Philip O'Dwyer.
+A year later, O'Dwyer was able to make a profit on the deal when he sold Right Tack for 3,200 guineas at the Doncaster yearling sale.
 The colt was bought by bloodstock agents acting on behalf of Jim Brown, a Dublin-based Englishman who sent him to be trained at Epsom by John Sutcliffe.

 Right Tack was sired by Hard Tack out of the mare Polly Macaw.
-Hard Tack was a well-bred and talented horse whose racing career was cut short by his problematic temperament which made him difficult to train: he was awarded the § or "squiggle" symbol by Timeform for being unreliable and inconsistent.
+Hard Tack was a well-bred and talented horse whose racing career was cut short by his problematic temperament, which made him difficult to train: he was awarded the § or "squiggle" symbol by Timeform for being unreliable and inconsistent.
 Polly Macaw won five races but all of them were low-grade sprints and most of her career was spent in selling races.
-When she was sold at the end of her racing career Polly Macaw's price was 220 guineas: following Right Tack's success she was sold again for 20,000 guineas.
+When she was sold at the end of her racing career, Polly Macaw's price was 220 guineas: following Right Tack's success she was sold again for 20,000 guineas.